GjjvdBurg/HugoPhotoSwipe/README.rst

 Installation
 ------------

-First install either `SmartCrop.py <https://github.com/hhatto/smartcrop.py>`_.
+First install `SmartCrop.py <https://github.com/hhatto/smartcrop.py>`_.
+This
-This is used to create nice thumbnails (and unfortunately is not yet on PyPI).
+is used to create nice thumbnails (and unfortunately is not yet on PyPI).

 Next, since HugoPhotoSwipe is available on PyPI, you can install it easily with pip::